Participate as a Research Subject

 - “Remember when I …(lived in that other house/was your daddy, etc.)”

-If you are a parent seeking advice about your child who seems to remember a previous life then see Advice to Parents
+If you are a parent seeking advice about your child who seems to remember a previous life, please see Advice to Parents.